ibm-cloud-docs/sap-hana-power/hana-power-provision-environment.md

 # Setting up your Power Systems Virtual Server instances
 {: #provision_environment}

-The guidance for setting up your SAP HANA-certified {{site.data.keyword.IBM}} {{site.data.keyword.powerSysShort}} colocated and connected with {{site.data.keyword.cloud}}, including data volume and operating system (OS), is in the following sections.
+The guidance for setting up your SAP HANA-certified {{site.data.keyword.IBM}} {{site.data.keyword.powerSysShort}}, including data volume and operating system (OS), is in the following sections.
 {:shortdesc}

 ## Before you begin